-ALBERTO: When we talk about esports, for those who might be newer to it, is it's important to understand what the benefits are here.
+ALBERTO: When we talk about esports, for those who might be newer to it, it's important to understand what the benefits are here.

 I like to take a step back and say, "Why do we love traditional sports?"
 We love traditional sports because they are competitive.
 They involve teamwork and the valuable skills thereof.

 Sports foster community, and the same is true of esports.
 We're not talking about sitting on the couch playing a game casually.
 We're talking about playing to win.

 Esports develop teamwork skills — understanding how your role within the game synergizes with the rest of the team, understanding how to make the right decisions together as a group and to communicate together as a team.
 And there's fun as well.